marcmylemans/marcmylemans.github.io/_posts/2024-05-17-Export-Import-ConditionalAccessPolicy.md

 }
 ```

-## Explanation

-1. **Install Modules Script**: Installs the `Microsoft.Graph` and `Microsoft.Graph.Beta` modules necessary for interacting with Microsoft Graph API.
-2. **Export Conditional Access Policies Script**:
-   - Connects to Microsoft Graph with the necessary scope.
-   - Retrieves all conditional access policies.
-   - Exports the policies to a JSON file.
-3. **Import Conditional Access Policies Script**:
-   - Connects to Microsoft Graph with the necessary scope.
-   - Reads the JSON file containing the policies.
-   - Imports each policy into the Azure environment.

 By following these steps, you can easily export and import Azure conditional access policies.

 ## Acknowledgements

-This guide is based on the excellent articles by Alitajran.
+This guide is based on the excellent articles by [Ali Tajran](https://www.alitajran.com/about/).
 For more detailed information, please refer to the original articles:

 - [Export Conditional Access Policies](https://www.alitajran.com/export-conditional-access-policies/)
 - [Import Conditional Access Policies](https://www.alitajran.com/import-conditional-access-policies/)